opixelum/portfolio/readme.md

-# MyPortofolio website
+# MyPortfolio website

-I want to make a portoflio to showcase my projects, experience and talk about me.
+I want to make a portflio to showcase my projects, experience and talk about me.
 I want to build a modern, well designed portofolio.
 It will act like my resume (I will put a link to this website on my real resume).